 What Do I Do If I'm Worried About My Mental Health?

-Seek help.
-This comes in many forms, and sometimes when people are struggling with their mental health they may struggle to know who to speak to.
+Help comes in many forms, and sometimes when people are struggling with their mental health they may struggle to know who to speak to.
 Talking to friends and relatives can be really valuable for support, and although this can be really helpful, professionals are able to help and advise in different ways and it's important to back emotional support from loved ones with professional help.

 What Should I Do If I'm Worried About A Friend Or Relative?

 Listen to them, talk to them and encourage them to seek help.
-People get worried about saying the wrong thing in these situations, and this understandable - these are sensitive topics that can be hard to talk about, and this is why it is important to encourage them to seek professional help.
+People get worried about saying the wrong thing in these situations, and this is understandable - these are sensitive topics that can be hard to talk about, and this is why it is important to encourage them to seek professional help.
 And remember to look after your own mental health as well.
-They may appreciate a safe, open space to talk without judgement, or even advice.
+They may appreciate a safe, open space to talk without judgement or even advice.
 If you are worried, you can pass your concerns to a health professional, and if you are immediately concerned for their safety, contact emergency services for advice.